 Earthquakes at the turn of the 20th century made Strokkur silent – just a steaming hole wit water deeper in it remained.

 It remained like this until 1963 – then the vent was thoroughly cleaned with a drill up to 40 m depth through the bottom of its basin (as advised by Geysir Committee).
-This action was very successful – since this time Strokkur is the main attraction in Haukadalur, with its spectacular and frequent eruptions visible for afar.
+This action was very successful – since this time Strokkur is the main attraction in Haukadalur, with its spectacular and frequent eruptions visible from afar.

 - Suzan Pasvanoglu, Hrefna Kristmannsdóttir, Sveinbjörn Björnsson, Helgi Torfason, Geochemical Study of the Geysir Geothermal Field in Haukadalur, S-Iceland, Proceedings World Geothermal Congress 2000.
 Accessed on July 12, 2011.